How to effectively enforce alimony?

-Whatever the initial situation, the first step is to simply bring the omission to the attention of the defaulter.
-It doesn’t always have to be bad intent.
+Whatever the initial situation, the first step is to simply bring the failure to pay to the attention of the defaulter.
+There does not always have to be bad intent.
 One phone call or text will not pay and may be the easiest solution.
 Maybe the reason was just a mis-set standing order or not enough money in one of multiple accounts.

-If this easiest route did not lead to your intended goal, the way you arrived at your child support amount is crucial to your next course of action.
+If this easiest route didn’t lead to your intended goal, the way you arrived at your child support amount is crucial to your next course of action.

 If there has only been an out-of-court agreement on child support and you do not have a court order in hand, you can first make a written demand for repayment and resumption of child support payments.
 Don’t forget to mention the court resolution of the whole matter.
 The next step can then be a petition for a maintenance order.
-This should be filed with the district court of the child’s place of residence.
+A petition for child support is filed with the district court of the child’s residence.

 The establishment of maintenance by the court is a prerequisite for obtaining maintenance or punishing the defaulter in the event of long-term or repeated non-payment.